 We are subject to the risk of fluctuations in foreign currency exchange rates, specifically with respect to the euro, pound sterling and Australian dollar.
 Our reporting currency is the United States dollar, and functional currency of Vaccitech plc and its consolidated subsidiaries, Vaccitech (UK) Limited and Vaccitech Oncology Limited, is the pound sterling.
 The functional currency of our wholly owned foreign subsidiary, Vaccitech North America, Inc. is the United States dollar.
 The functional currency of our wholly owned foreign subsidiary, Vaccitech Australia Pty, is the Australian dollar.
-The functional currency of our wholly owned foreign subsidiary, Vaccitech Italia S.R.L, is the euro.
-Our cash and cash equivalents as of December 31, 2022 consisted primarily of cash balances held by Vaccitech (UK) Limited in United States dollars.
+The functional currency of our wholly owned foreign subsidiary, Vaccitech Australia cash equivalents as of December 31, 2022 consisted primarily of cash balances held by Vaccitech (UK) Limited in United States dollars.